What Is Dry Eye Syndrome?

 If your condition is more extreme, tiny plugs can be put in your tear ducts (known as punctal occlusion) to block them and retain the real tears in the eye.
 At The Eye Center of Central PA, we also offer innovative dry eye treatment utilizing amniotic membrane contact lenses.
 During your appointment, we will explain all of your options in detail and help you determine which will provide you with the most relief.

-Relieve Your EYES Today
+Relieve Your Eyes Today

 Dealing with dry eye syndrome is more than just uncomfortable.
 This condition can also lead to blurred, distorted vision if left untreated.
 If you have been experiencing dry eye symptoms and haven't found relief with over-the-counter medications, schedule an eye exam at one of our Central PA facilities.
 The skilled group of ophthalmologists and eye care professionals at The Eye Center of Central PA can diagnose and treat multiple kinds of dry eye syndrome.